louisheath/nodejs-course/notes.md

 `app.use('/css', express.static(path.join(__dirname, '/node_modules/bootstrap/dist/css')));`

 This directs the template towards more destinations if the file cannot be found in the public directory.
 In this case, this directory will only be searched when finding files prefixed with `/src`.

-## Keyboard Shortcuts

-Highlight text and hit Cmd+fn+F2 to select and simultaneously edit all identical strings within file.

-Visual studio provides 'Format Document' on right click.
-So for example you can change indentation type, reformat and it is all sorted.

 ## Testing